 Walnuts and pecan nuts can be interchanged in this recipe.
 Typically in South Africa, I would have used pecans because they were generally more readily available.
 Here in New Zealand, I usually use walnuts because of the price point.

-Mixed spice can be substituted out with ground cloves (use half the volume).
+Mixed spice can be substituted with ground cloves (use half the volume).

 The vanilla extract in the icing can be substituted with lemon juice.
-This gives the icing a bit more of a tangy flavour - which I endorse.
+This gives the icing a bit more of a tangy flavor - which I endorse.

 Making the Carrot Cake